Last Updated: 14 January 2019

 3.4 Which Law Firms are Most Experienced in Defamation Court Cases?

 The following statistics are derived from Jade.io.
 The data was collected by searching for the name of the firm and filtering by the category ‘Communications, Media and Defamation’ and then counting the number of different defamation matters.
 While this is as accurate as one can reasonably be, there may be a case or two that is missing or added.
-Most firms below advertised defamation services on their website and these stats were collected in October 2018.
-Further, data was collected on around 50 other firms, however, those firms did not advertise defamation services on their website and had zero defamation cases.
+The data was collected in October 2018 and most firms below advertised defamation services on their website.
+While data was collected on an additional 50 firms, those firms did not advertise defamation services on their website and had zero defamation cases.
 And so, they were not included in this graph due to irrelevance.

 4.1.
 Can I Sue for Social Media or Internet Posts?